menu

 Cobb Island is a tiny town located in the state of Maryland.
 With a population of 929 people and just one neighborhood, Cobb Island is the 229th largest community in Maryland.
-Cobb Island has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Cobb Island has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns, Cobb Island isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Cobb Island are a mix of both white- and blue-collar jobs.
 Overall, Cobb Island is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Cobb Island who work in law enforcement and fire fighting (17.65%), sales jobs (10.07%), and teaching (8.48%).